Pauline Hanson

 Pauline Lee Hanson (née Seccombe, formerly Zagorski; born 27 May 1954) is an Australian politician who is the founder and leader of One Nation, a right-wing populist political party.
-Hanson has represented Queensland in the Australian Senate since the 2016 Federal Election.
+Hanson has represented Queensland in the Australian Senate since the 2016 federal election.

-Hanson ran a fish and chip shop before entering politics in 1994 as a member of Ipswich City Council in her home state.
+Hanson ran a fish and chip shop before entering politics in 1994 as a member of Ipswich City Council.
 She joined the Liberal Party of Australia in 1995 and was preselected for the Division of Oxley in Brisbane at the 1996 federal election.
 She was disendorsed shortly before the election after making contentious comments about Aboriginal Australians, but remained listed as a Liberal on the ballot paper.
 Hanson won the election and took her seat as an independent, before co-founding One Nation in 1997 and becoming its only MP.
 She attempted to switch to the Division of Blair at the 1998 federal election but was unsuccessful.
-Nevertheless, her newly-formed party experienced a surge in popularity at the 1998 Queensland state election, garnering the second-highest amount of votes of any party in the state.
+Nevertheless, her newly formed party experienced a surge in popularity at the 1998 Queensland state election, garnering the second-highest number of votes of any party in the state.

 After her defeat in 1998, Hanson unsuccessfully contested the 2001 election as the leader of One Nation but was expelled from the party in 2002.
 A District Court jury found Hanson guilty of electoral fraud in 2003, but her convictions were later overturned by three judges on the Queensland Court of Appeal.
 She spent 11 weeks in jail prior to the appeal being heard.

 Following her release, Hanson ran in several state and federal elections, as the leader of Pauline Hanson's United Australia Party and as an independent before rejoining One Nation in 2013 and becoming leader again the following year.
 She was narrowly defeated at the 2015 Queensland state election, but was elected to the Senate at the 2016 federal election, along with three other members of the party.
 She was re-elected at the 2022 federal election.

 Early life and career

-Hanson was born Pauline Lee Seccombe on 27 May 1954 in Woolloongabba, Queensland.
+Hanson was born Pauline Lee Seccombe on 27 May 1954 in the Brisbane suburb of Woolloongabba.
 She was the fifth of seven children (and the youngest daughter) to John Alfred "Jack" Seccombe and Hannorah Alousius Mary "Norah" Seccombe (née Webster).
 She first received schooling at Buranda Girls' School, later attending Coorparoo State School in Coorparoo until she ended her education at age 15, shortly before her first marriage and pregnancy.

 Jack and Norah Seccombe owned a fish and chip shop in Ipswich, Queensland, in which Hanson and her siblings worked from a young age, preparing meals and taking orders.
 At an older age, she assisted her parents with more administrative work in bookkeeping and sales ledgering.

 Hanson worked at Woolworths before working in the office administration of Taylors Elliotts Ltd, a subsidiary of Drug Houses of Australia (now Bickford's Australia), where she handled clerical bookkeeping and secretarial work.
 She left Taylors Elliotts during her first pregnancy.